-Europeans were the first to bring money to Fiji.
+Europeans were the first to bring Coins to Fiji.
 During the early nineteenth century, visiting ship’s captains bartered with Fijians for sandalwood and beche-de-mer.
 However, once a European settlement was established a Fiji currency was required by traders to conduct business with the outside world.
 Attempts at commercial development of these islands were hampered by the lack of any acceptable tender until the establishment of the Pax Britannica in 1874.

 In 1936 Fiji was one of the few Commonwealth countries to mint a one penny coin featuring the name of King Edward VIII.
 In 1947 a 12-sided nickel and brass three pennies made their appearance and were minted until 1967.
 The World Wars presented many disruptions and challenges.
 For a while, the Fiji coins had to be minted in San Francisco instead of the Royal Mint.
-They produced halfpennies and pennies in brass, and sixpence, one shilling and two shilling pieces with 90 percent silver.
+They produced half pennies and pennies in brass, and sixpence, one shilling and two shilling pieces with 90 percent silver.